AnkitKr0711/Acne_detection_CNN/README.md

 Here,I am using a Deep learning-CNN (Convolutional Neural Network). and concept of transfer learning which can detect the probability of having Acne in the Face.
 Please go throw my codes

 I would like to know your opinion on how I can improve my future works.
-Enjoy reading! and Happy Learning!
+Enjoy reading! and Happy Learning.!

 ![CNN](https://user-images.githubusercontent.com/111516810/234199627-54432a54-8006-402c-ab67-46c517a4e085.jpg)